 Energy & Environment Advisory Committee

-Meetings are held on the first Wednesday of each month at 7 p.m. in the second floor conference room of City Hall.
+Meetings are held on the fourth Wednesday of each month at 7 p.m. in the second floor conference room of City Hall.

 The City of Concord, New Hampshire is pleased to announce the launch of Weatherize Concord, a campaign to increase the number of Concord homes and businesses that undertake weatherization and energy efficiency upgrades.
 The campaign has been organized by the Concord Energy and Environment Advisory Committee, with support from Unitil and Liberty.

 Improving building energy efficiency is a crucial step towards accomplishing our city's renewable energy and emissions reduction goals, including our 100% Renewable Energy Goal and the Climate Mayors Agreement.
 Weatherization and energy efficiency upgrades are subsidized and provide direct benefits to the building owners and renters by reducing annual energy spending by an average of at least 20%.
 These upgrades also improve building comfort, safety and health.